bio-ontology-research-group/opa2vec/README.md

  - **association file**         File containing entity-class associations.

-If one of these two mandatory input files is missing, anerror message will be displayed.
+If one of these two mandatory input files is missing, an error message will be displayed.

 You can also specify the following optional arguments: